AIgen-Solutions-s-r-l/fastapi-auth-service/README.md

      - Balance queries
      - Transaction history

-6. **Templates** (`app/templates/`)
+6. **📧 Templates** (`app/templates/`)
    - HTML email templates with support for:
      - Dynamic content injection
      - Responsive design
      - Localization support

-## Error Handling
+## ❌ Error Handling

 The service includes comprehensive error handling:

-- Validation errors (422)
+- ✅ Validation errors (422)
-- Authentication errors (401)
+- 🔒 Authentication errors (401)
-- Authorization errors (403)
+- 🚫 Authorization errors (403)
-- Not found errors (404)
+- 🔍 Not found errors (404)
-- Internal server errors (500)
+- 💥 Internal server errors (500)

 All errors are logged with detailed context and stack traces when applicable.

-## Logging
+## 📊 Logging

 The service implements structured logging with:

-- Console output for development
+- 🖥️ Console output for development
-- JSON formatting for production
+- 📄 JSON formatting for production
-- Logstash integration for centralized logging
+- 🔄 Logstash integration for centralized logging
-- Custom TCP sink implementation
+- 🔌 Custom TCP sink implementation
-- Detailed context for each log entry
+- 📝 Detailed context for each log entry
-- Error tracking with stack traces
+- 🐞 Error tracking with stack traces
-- Request/response logging
+- 🔍 Request/response logging

-## Contributing
+## 👥 Contributing

-1. Fork the repository
+1. 🍴 Fork the repository
-2. Create a feature branch
+2. 🌿 Create a feature branch
-3. Commit your changes
+3. 💻 Commit your changes
-4. Push to the branch
+4. 🚀 Push to the branch
-5. Create a Pull Request
+5. 🔄 Create a Pull Request

-## License
+## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.